dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 #### 6. Repository Implementation
 > Video 6: https://www.youtube.com/watch?v=bfEKPKKy9dA

-In the `sixth` tutorial start by explaining that we will have to know if the user has an internet connection and for that a test will be done.
+The `sixth` video starts by stating a new requirement: check if the user has an internet connection.

 #### Device Is Online